TranslationalML/pacsifier/README.md

 ## Config file :

-The config file is a json file that should include keys
+The config file is a json file that should include the keys :
 - `server_ip` (the server IP)
 - `port` (the port)
 - `AET` (The current station's application entity title)